Andrew Klassen

 Funeral Date: September 4, 2018

-The funeral service for Andrew Klassen will be held Tuesday September 4th, 2pm at Altona Bergthaler Mennonite Church with a private family burial prior to the service at Froese Family Cemetery.
+The funeral service for Andrew Klassen will be held Tuesday, September 4th at 2pm at Altona Bergthaler Mennonite Church with private family burial prior to the service at Froese Family Cemetery.

-Donations may be made to The Curtis Klassen Memorial Fund c/o The Altona Community Foundation.
+Donations may be made to The Curtis Klassen Memorial Fund c/o Altona Community Foundation.

-Arrangements by Morris Funeral Home
+Arrangements by Morris Funeral Home.